 If you’ve never heard of a bounce rate before, then it’s basically the number of people that arrive on a page and leave without interacting.
+Click here for a more detailed look into Bounce Rates.
 A lot of sites measure bounce rates differently, but they usually take into account things like clicks and time spent on page.

 If a person clicks a link to your page, but they have to spend ages waiting, then they might leave before the page has fully loaded.
 This will then be read as a bounce, because they accessed the site but did nothing on the page.
 On average, bounce rates on sites with a load time of more than 6 seconds increase by more than 100%.
 So it’s definitely worth resolving if you’re trying to keep people in your funnel.

 Another thing to consider with regards to site speed is that Google will punish you for it!
 That’s because they consider site speed when generating Google rankings.
 Therefore, if you are relying on SEO to get noticed, your site speed could be holding you back.

 Of course, speed also hurts when you’re not using SEO, as people are really impatient.
 On average you will lose 95% of your potential conversions if your site doesn’t load within 6 seconds.

 If you’re working on a laptop or desktop PC, it can be easy to forget about people consuming your content via mobile but it’s a big mistake!
 Google estimates that by the year 2020, 70% of internet connections will be made via mobile devices.
 Therefore, there is a huge target audience and it’s worth making sure that your site speed is mobile friendly.
 We’ll discuss this throughout the article, but if you’re thinking ‘damn, I forgot about mobile users’ then it’s time to change that.